Battlezone (1998 video game): Battlezone 98 Redux

 In July 2013, Rebellion Developments bought the rights to Battlezone from Atari, and in 2016 Rebellion unveiled Battlezone 98 Redux, a re-mastered version of the 1998 game.
 It was released on April 18 on the Steam platform and on June 8 on the GOG.com platform in that time.
 A remastered version of The Red Odyssey was later released in July, and the expansion was later bundled with the game for its release to the Apple App Store the next year.

 Reception

 The American market research firm PC Data reported that Battlezone sold 48,000 copies between March and November 1998.
 Sales in the United States totaled 65,716 copies during 1998, which accounted for $2.45 million in revenue.
 This number had risen 73,324 copies by April 1999, while global sales totaled 200,000 copies by June.
 Pandemic head Andrew Goldman said that the game "did not do as well as we would have liked at retail", which the company's Josh Resnick blamed on its branding, marketing and unusual design.
+Regardless of its commercial performance however, Battlezone was successful enough to warrant a sequel, mainly due to the OEM market.
+Resnick stated that Battlezone was bundled with multiple 3D cards; thus, the game reached over a million users overall.

 Reception of Battlezone was overwhelmingly positive.
 The game scored 89 out of 100 on GameRankings.